jackmerrill/maatt.fr/content/blog/studio-neuf.md

 +++
-title = "Studio9: One of the most ambitious projects I'm doing" slug = "studio-neuf" date = "2021-05-31" description = "I've always loved watching videos and enjoy listening podcasts.
+title = "Studio9: One of my most ambitious projects" slug = "studio-neuf" date = "2021-05-31"
+description = "I've always loved watching videos and enjoy listening podcasts.
 I want to create the best platform for these creators, where they are the forefront."